fluree/docs.flur.ee/src/content/0.15.0/guides/infrastructure/file_system.md

 - object-predicate-subject-time : only references and tags are written to this index
 - predicate-object-subject-time : indexed predicates are written to this index

-The frequency at which new index files are written depends on your [database configuration](/docs/getting-started/fluree-anywhere#config-options), specifically, the `fdb-memory-reindex` option.
+The frequency at which new index files are written depends on your [ledger configuration](/docs/getting-started/fluree-anywhere#config-options), specifically, the `fdb-memory-reindex` option.